hasgeek/hascore/README.md

 2. Finish configuration with:

     `$ python manange.py db create`

+3. Add geographical data (GeoNames) to your db with:

+    `$ python /data/geoname.py dev`

-3. Before you run the server in development mode, make sure you have Postgres server and Redis server running as well.
+4. Before you run the server in development mode, make sure you have Postgres server and Redis server running as well.
 To start     Hascore:

     `$ python runserver.py`